Features Pricing Docs Blog Try Demo Log In Sign Up

 });

-That gives you 10 pixels of breathing room on all sides.
-Useful when cropping right to the pixel makes the result look awkward.
+That gives you 10 pixels of breathing room on all sides, which is useful when cropping right to the pixel makes the result look awkward.
 I've used this trick myself a couple of times during testing.

 If you're interested in a fuller comparison of Playwright and Puppeteer for screenshots, I covered both tools in detail in my Node.js screenshot guide.

-The API's selector parameter does exactly what Playwright does — finds the element and crops to it.
-Just without the need to run a browser yourself.
+The API's selector parameter does exactly what Playwright does.
+It finds the element and crops to it, just without the need to run a browser yourself.

 cURL: